teaching-on-testbeds/fabric-education/intro.md

 ::: {.cell .markdown}

-# TCP/IP protocol stack
+# Address resolution protocol (ARP)

 :::

 ::: {.cell .markdown}

-In this experimental demonstration of the TCP/IP protocol architecture, we will examine network addresses and connections at
+In this experiment, we will examine how ARP is used in IPv4 networks -

-* the network access (a.k.a. data link) layer,
-* the Internet (IP) layer,
-* the transport layer (logical host-to-host), and
+* to resolve IPv4 addresses of neighbors into link layer MAC addresses
-* the application layer.
+* and to keep track of the neighbor reachability.

 It should take about 60 minutes to run this experiment.